 When it comes to giving sick babies and toddlers over-the-counter (OTC) medication, it’s important to consult your pediatrician, especially the first time, or if your little one is using more than one medication at a time.
-While not a substitute for medical advice, the information in this article can help you familiarize yourself with common OCT medications that treat a variety of baby and toddler ailments.
+While not a substitute for medical advice, the information in this article can help you familiarize yourself with common OTC medications that treat a variety of baby and toddler ailments.

 Liquids for Fever and Pain Relief